balena-io/services-masterclass/README.md

 Service images are the basis for any service.
-They are comprised of the binaries and data for running services, but they also contain metadata that informs balenaEngine how to initialise and configure the service.
+They are comprised of the binaries and data for running services, but they also contain metadata that informs balenaEngine how to initialize and configure the service.
 As such, an image is essentially a self-enclosed Linux filesystem with everything required for running an instance of Linux, except for the kernel.